-What difference does it make if these 402 workers are hired from among local residents, or are hired from out of the area?3 As it turns out, using workers whose primary residence is not local makes a difference in the economic impact of a project like this.
+What difference does it make if these 3251 workers are hired from among local residents, or are hired from out of the area?
+As it turns out, using workers whose primary residence is not local makes a difference in the economic impact of a project like this.

-For the sake of simplicity, and to illustrate most clearly the difference, we consider the difference if all of the workers were local or if all of them are not local (other than temporarily being here just for the job).
-There are at least three measurable negative impacts from hiring non-local workers to do this construction work.
+For the sake of simplicity, and to illustrate most clearly the difference, we consider the difference if all of the workers were local or if all of them are not local (beyond being here temporarily just for the job).
+There are at least three measurable negative impacts from the hiring of non-local workers to do this construction work.
 First, it directly denies jobs to local construction workers, and hence to permanent local residents.
 Second, because of differences in the amount of local spending by local and non-local workers, less money circulates in the local economy and less secondary jobs are thus created.
-Third, because of less spending locally, a smaller amount of local sales tax revenue is collected.